chevah/geck/content/security-humanops.rst

 Onboarding
 ==========

-When onboarding a team member, they will have limited access to Pro:Atria until such a time arrives when further credentials can be provided.
+When onboarding a team member, they will have limited access to Pro:Atria's infrastructure until such a time arrives when further credentials can be provided.

 There may instances when certain items are shared to the onboarding member's non-Pro:Atria address or accounts.
-Once a member is part of the team all use of services / apps related to ProAtria will need to be switched into ProAtria emails.
+Once a member is part of the team all use of services / apps related to Pro:Atria will need to be switched into Pro:Atria emails.
+For example, if your personal email was added in the Google Analytics account during onboarding, please ensure that your personal email address is replaced by the new Pro:Atria email address.

 Work Environment